 About the Will Black fund

-Will’s family are now fundraising to set up a bursary in Will’s memory.
-The bursary will allow committed young people with a desire to enter the maritime sector the opportunity to seek financial support to help them take the first step into training.
+The bursary allows committed young people with a desire to enter the maritime sector the opportunity to seek financial support to help them take the first step into training.
 Will’s family continue to fundraise for the bursary.

 How do I apply?

-Your course advisor will be able assess your eligibility, advise you on how much you might be able to get funded for, and support you with your funding applications.
+Your course advisor will be able to assess your eligibility, advise you on how much you might receive, and support you with your funding applications.
 Please call 01983 203038 or email [email protected]